-To educate healthcare, legal, and social service professionals and the general public about advance care planning.
+GOAL: To educate healthcare, legal, and social service professionals and the general public about advance care planning.

-Professionals are sometimes reluctant to engage in advance care planning because they do not fully understand what it is, when it should apply, or do not feel equipped to undertake it.
-136 137 138 Therefore, successful implementation of advance care planning in Canada will involve professional education and training.
+Professionals are sometimes reluctant to engage in advance care planning because they do not fully understand what it is, when it should apply, or do not feel equipped to undertake it.135 136 137 Therefore, successful implementation of advance care planning in Canada will involve professional education and training.
 In addition, it has been previously stated that the general public lacks sufficient information regarding what advance care planning is and how to accomplish it.
 Therefore, they also require education.

-Experience in Canada has shown that education involves a variety of mechanisms, such as engaging, training, and supporting healthcare providers to facilitate advance care planning conversations and processes as part of their core skill set; providing information resources and tools (workbooks, brochures and web-based resources, etc.) for the public and healthcare providers; and providing tools for recording decisions about care wishes.
-Education, training, and support for the entire care team are essential.139
+Experience in Canada has shown that education involves a variety of mechanisms, such as engaging, training, and supporting healthcare providers to facilitate advance care planning conversations and processes as part of their core skill set; providing information resources and tools (workbooks, brochures and web-based resources, etc.) for the public, health care policy makers and administrators and healthcare providers; and providing tools for recording decisions about care wishes.
+Education, training, and support for the entire care team are essential.